 Undergraduate students participate in two ensembles each year.
 Post Baccalaureate and Masters students participate in ensembles in consultation with their advisors.
 Ensembles include:

 Classical Brass Faculty: Dr. Richard Gillis (trumpet)

-The Marcel A. Desautels Faculty of Music is revolutionizing jazz education.
+The Desautels Faculty of Music is revolutionizing jazz education.
 Our program is truly innovative, allowing students to take advantage of dedicated study at the undergraduate level leading to the Bachelor of Jazz Studies degree, and giving students opportunities to learn the language of jazz through ongoing collaborations with the leading musicians of the jazz world.

 The Bachelor of Jazz Studies program provides a broad and comprehensive study of jazz performance, jazz composition and arranging and addresses the four disciplines that jazz musicians must cultivate in order to succeed in today’s jazz scene: composing, arranging, performing, and educating.

 Students receive 26 lessons each year (one hour per week).
 Those in 3rd year have 1.5 hours of lessons each week and those in the 4th year of the program and the Post-Baccalaureate and Masters programs receive 2 hours of lessons each week.
 In addition, students attend weekly masterclasses where they perform for and alongside our own faculty and visiting artists such as trombonist Wycliffe Gordon, violinist Regina Carter, trumpet legends Clark Terry and Wynton Marsalis, and drummer Herlin Reily (to name only a few).

 Bachelor of Jazz Studies students play in ensembles throughout their program.

 Jazz Brass Faculty: Derrick Gardner, Assistant Professor (trumpet)